 Patients with a lower risk score may still be targeted for services such as preventative screenings and vaccinations, or alternative care options such as virtual communication with their providers for minor health issues and incentives for healthy habits.
 Patients may not always need to physically see their doctor stay healthy.
 When patients receive educational resources from their care providers, they’re more likely to respond by taking measures to maintain good health as a lifestyle.
 This reduces the need for acute care while improving the wellness of the patient.

 Providing preventative service options through population health outreach for targeted at-risk groups can help each patient maintain the highest possible quality of life while avoiding crisis events and expensive services.

 Finally, population health outreach can target various age groups to provide preventative, annual care for all age groups, including:

 Preventative care is foundational to keeping patients healthy.
 Using automation in population health outreach allows healthcare providers and payors to ensure their entire patient population is covered.
 Patients can receive reminders about critical screenings, vaccinations, such as the flu shot, and other preventative care necessary to maintain wellness.
 Proactively delivering these messages gets patients in the door before it’s too late.

-When patients are actively engaged in their care plan, quality outcomes are better because it brings the responsibility and focus on health back to the patient.
-And as value-based care incentives continue to accelerate, it is critical to reach your patient populations in an effective and scalable manner.
+When patients are actively engaged in their care plan, quality outcomes are better because it brings the responsibility and focuses on health back to the patient.
+And as value-based care incentives continue to accelerate, it is critical to reaching your patient populations in an effective and scalable manner.